Irreducible unirational and uniruled components of moduli spaces of polarized Enriques surfaces: Background results on moduli spaces

 \section{Background results on moduli spaces}

 Let $\E$, $\E_{g,\phi}$ and $\widehat{\E}_{g,\phi}$ be as in the introduction.
 The moduli space $\E$ is an open subset of a $10$-dimensional orthogonal modular variety, cf. \cite[{VIII \S 19-21}]{BHPV}.
-The moduli spaces $\E_{g,\phi}$ of polarized Enriques surfaces exist as quasi-projective varieties by Viehweg's theory, cf. \cite[Thm.
+The moduli spaces $\E_{g,\phi}$ of polarized Enriques surfaces exist as quasi-projective varieties by \cite[Thm.
 1.13]{Vie}.

 We have the forgetful map

 whose differential at a point $(S,H)$ is the linear map

 coming from the {\it Atiyah extension of $H$}